breinero-zz/ScavengerHunt/README.md

 #Todos#
 - Add in metrics from Firehose
-- Test circuit breaker patterns
+- Implement circuit breakers
+- Enable JMX access from the servlet container